Living With Myeloma

 Caregiving benefits are for people taking care of a sick family member or friend.
 There are three types of benefits for caregivers:

-- Family caregiver benefits for adults: Up to 15 weeks of pay when caring for someone are 18 or over
+- Family caregiver benefits for adults: Up to 15 weeks of pay when caring for someone 18 and over

 - Family caregiver benefits for children: Up to 35 weeks of pay when caring for a child under age 18